 The violin case itself is made from dense, pressurized styrofoam.
 Of course, this case isn’t going to be quite as strong or as sturdy as the other cases on this list.

 So, if you do have a really expensive violin, I’d recommend that you invest a little bit extra for something a bit safer.
-However, this guy will do the job so it’s perfect for beginners or for storage use.
+However, this case will do the job so it’s perfect for beginners or for storage use.
 It’s covered in an Oxford Raincoat material, so it’s pretty waterproof.
 It’s also got a standard plastic handle (not the comfiest to hold but it does the trick) and some straps.

 I mean, if you ask me, you’re getting a really good deal for your money here.
 Most beginners start off with a case like this one, so don’t worry too much if you don’t want to invest the extra money yet.